Affine Grassmannians and the geometric Satake in mixed characteristic: The geometric Satake

 as $(R_{\bar G,\ell}\otimes R_{\bar G,\ell})$-bimodules.
 Note that this is independent of the choice of $m$ (as soon as it is large).
 As

-we get the desired isomorphism $\ga_\mu$ by Lemma \ref{left=right}.
-It is clear from the construction of the monoidal structure of $\on{H}^*$ given by Lemma \ref{soergel monoidal} and Lemma \ref{left=right} and the construction of the monoidal structure on $\Id'$ as in \S \ref{functor Id'} that $\ga$ is an isomorphism of monoidal functors. \end{proof}
+we obtain the desired isomorphism $\ga_\mu$ by Lemma \ref{left=right}.
+It follows from the construction of the monoidal structure of $\on{H}^*$ given by Lemma \ref{soergel monoidal} and Lemma \ref{left=right} and the construction of the monoidal structure on $\Id'$ as in \S~\ref{functor Id'} that $\ga$ is an isomorphism of monoidal functors. \end{proof}